 In 2019, they launched a new show in collaboration with artist Antonietta Kies, titled Clavier à Couleurs: An Exhibit of Piano Preludes.
 The event attracted a full house at Heliconian Hall in Toronto and included a vernissage followed by a concert.
 The first half featured the solo preludes of Scriabin (op.
 11) with projections of artwork created by Kies specifically for the occasion.
 The preludes of Chopin (op.
 28) rounded out the second half of program and were accompanied by texts penned by piano legends Hans von Bülow and Alfred Cortot.

 At the onset of the global pandemic the husband and wife duo were among the first to stage a triptych of popular livestream concerts, attracting hundreds of viewers on both sides of the border.
 In the fall of 2020, they produced a virtual teachers’ workshop on piano duet playing for the Etobicoke-Mississauga Branch of the Ontario Registered Music Teachers’ Association as well as concert videos for the Toronto Music Alliance and Chamber Music Society of Mississauga.
-They plan to return to the stage in autumn of 2022.

 The Millar Piano Duo may be heard on composer Frank Horvat’s album: Me to We.